WojciechowskiPiotr/CMLNetKit/README.rst

     Configuration changes:
       -b                    Changing all "External Connection" objects
                             configuration to "Bridge"

-      -lo                   Readdress all Loopback0 interfaces without IPv4 address

       --lo-subnet LOOPBACK_SUBNET
                             Subnet for the Loopback ip addresses assignment, must be provided in format as subnet/mask.
 If mask not provided default mask for subnet is used.If none provided the default 10.0.0.0/24 is used.
 Loopback addresses are always /32
-      -mgmt                 Readdress all management interfaces without IPv4 address.
-If device do nothave dedicated management interface then first GigabitEthernet is used.

       --mgmt-range MGMT_IP_LOW MGMT_IP_HIGH
                             Contiguous range of IP addresses must be provided.
 As argument values provide first and last IP address of the range
       --peer-subnet PEER_SUBNET
                             Subnet for the ip addresses assignment for direct connections betweend devices,must be provided in
                             format as subnet/mask.
 If mask not provided the /24 is used.Direct connections betweend devices are addressed
                             with /30 mask
       --mgmt-netmask MGMT_NETMASK
                             Subnet mask that needs to be assigned to management interfaces IP addresses on devices.
 Mask must be